 Subject to Wisconsin’s Fair Employment Act, the applicant may not have been convicted of a felony, which substantially relates to the alcohol beverage licensing activity, or be a “habitual law offender.”
 If any delinquent or outstanding fine/fees/charges are due the City, there will be a hold placed on the license until proof of payment is presented.

 "Legal/Responsible Beverage Server Course” (online) approved by the Department of Revenue.

 Yes, unless you: (1) have taken the training within the last two years, (2) have held a beverage operator’s license from any municipality in Wisconsin within the last two years, (3) have been an agent on a retail license within the last two years or (4) are applying for a 14-day temporary beverage operator’s license.

 May I work once the license fee is paid?

 If with another licensed operator or the agent, yes.
 If working alone, no. A receipt is not a license.

 When will a license be mailed to me?

 Following Council approval on the second Thursday of the month, the license will be mailed.
 If applying for the 60-day provisional license, following approved background and delinquency checks (typically 4-5 working days).

 What steps are necessary to obtain a license?

 - Complete the "Responsible Beverage Server" course and print certificate, if necessary (see #5 above).

-- Apply in person and pay fee at City Clerk’s Office, 400 La Crosse Street (2nd floor of City Hall).
+- Complete application (including background form) and pay fee at City Clerk’s Office, 400 La Crosse Street (2nd floor of City Hall).
 Bring training certificate of completion and valid identification.